-Anti-Abortion Rights Groups Push GOP To Rethink Rape And Incest Exceptions
+Anti-Abortion-Rights Groups Push GOP To Rethink Rape And Incest Exceptions

 As most people know, and for those who would like to know, I am strongly Pro-Life, with the three exceptions - Rape, Incest and protecting the Life of the mother - the same position taken by Ronald Reagan.
 We have come very far in the last two years with 105 wonderful new.....— Donald J. Trump (@realDonaldTrump) May 19, 2019

-As the Washington Post has noted, former President Ronald Reagan's positions on abortion shifted throughout his political career, and as California's governor in the 1960s, he signed what was then seen as a liberal abortion law.
+As The Washington Post has noted, former President Ronald Reagan's positions on abortion shifted throughout his political career, and as California's governor in the 1960s, he signed what was then seen as a liberal abortion law.

 The official GOP platform generally takes an anti-abortion-rights position, and does not spell out exceptions for rape or incest.